 This post contains affiliate links.
 Click here to read my affiliate policy.

-This rich and dense paleo pound cake has the perfect, buttery soft crumb.
-Made with coconut flour this recipe is nut-free, gluten-free and grain-free.
+This rich and dense gluten free pound cake has the perfect, buttery soft crumb.
+Made with coconut flour this recipe is nut-free, paleo and grain-free.

 Ok, I’m warning you.
 This pound cake is addictive and you will probably have to spend 100% of your time telling yourself NOT to eat it all.